Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 Working Area                                                      | Access | Description
 :-----------------------------------------------------------------|:------:|:------------------
 [Project Area](#project-area)                                     | RW     | Contains user source code files managed by the user along with the  project files (see next item).
-[Project files](./YML-Input-Format.md#project-file-structure)     | RW     | Created by a user or an IDE front-end to describe the application project.
+[Project files](./YML-Input-Format.md#project-file-structure)     | RW     | Created by a user or an IDE to describe the application project.
-Component source code                                             | RO     | Content of software packs; specified by environment variable [`CMSIS_PACK_ROOT`](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/installation.md#environment-variables) or [`pack: path`](./YML-Input-Format.md#pack) in project files.
+Component source code                                             | RO     | Content of software packs; the location is specified by the environment variable [`CMSIS_PACK_ROOT`](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/installation.md#environment-variables) or the node [`pack: path`](./YML-Input-Format.md#pack) in project files.
 [Component Configuration​](#rte-directory-structure)               | RW     | User editable config files of software components that are copied to the RTE directory.
-Generator artifacts​                                               | RO (*) | Managed by domain specific configuration tools such as STM32CubeMX or MCUXpresso.
+Generator artifacts​                                               | RO (see note) | Managed by domain specific configuration tools such as STM32CubeMX or MCUXpresso.
 [Build artifacts](./YML-Input-Format.md#directory-control)        | RW     | Created during the build process for example by a compiler.

 > **Note:**
 >
-> - Some generators allow user modification to the generated files.
+> Some generators allow user modification to the generated files.
 For example, STM32CubeMX allows to modify source code between `/* USER CODE BEGIN */` and `/* USER CODE END */` and preserves this modification even when the STM32CubeMX regenerates the files.

 ### Project Area

 There are no strict rules on how to organize the project area that stores the user source code.
-However the following guidelines are given:
+However, the following guidelines apply:

 - Each [solution](#project-examples) should have a distinct base directory.
 This directory contains the file `*.csolution.yml` which refers to the independent projects defined with `*.cproject.yml` files.

 - Each project should have a distinct base directory.
 This directory contains the file `*.cproject.yml` that defines the content of the project.
 The source code of the project might be grouped in sub-directories that are typically stored in this base directory.
-The [component configuration​](#rte-directory-structure) of the software components is typically stored in a sub-directory with the name `./RTE`.
-A `*.cproject.yml` may refer one or more [software layers](#software-layers) with `*.clayer.yml` files.
+The [configuration​ files](#rte-directory-structure) of the software components are typically stored in a sub-directory with the name `./RTE`.

-- Each software layer should have a distinct base directory with a similar structure as a project.
+- A `*.cproject.yml` may refer one or more [software layers](#software-layers) with `*.clayer.yml` files.
+Each software layer should have a distinct base directory with a similar structure as a project.
 This base directory contains the file `*.clayer.yml` that defines the content of the software layer.
-It also contains the user source code (optionally organized in sub-directories and the [component configuration​](#rte-directory-structure) of software components that belong to this layer, typically stored in a sub-directory with the name `./RTE`.
+It also contains the user source code (optionally organized in sub-directories) and the [configuration​ files](#rte-directory-structure) of software components that belong to this layer, typically stored in a sub-directory with the name `./RTE`.

 ### RTE Directory Structure